 According to the marina’s website, these package deals are limited and must be mentioned when booking a reservation.

-Because private homes in the area are limited, many of the more affordable cabins are located farther away from the lake.
+Because private homes in the area are limited, many of the more affordable rental cabins are located farther away from the lake.

 Brown’s Cabin (sleeps 8, family & pet-friendly), Eagle Creek Hideaway (sleeps 8, creekside, family & pet-friendly, with access to pool), and Carter’s Lookout Lodge (sleeps 8, luxury, hot tub, dog-friendly), are all good VRBO options nearby.